baubrun/dp_py/README.md

-Examples design patterns in Python.
+Examples of design patterns in Python.